fsfe/forms/doc/configure.md

 # How to configure fsfe-forms

-Configuration parameters for fsfe-forms must be set through environment variables.
+Configuration parameters for fsfe-forms can be set through environment variables.

+For testing and debugging, the default configuration should be suitable for many use cases.
+If you need to explicity set any of the parameters, you can create a `.env` file in the project root directory, which will automatically be read whenever the "pipenv" virtual environment is entered.

 The configuration for the production instance of fsfe-forms is set in [`docker-compose.yml`].
-On the other hand, the file [`.env`], which is read automatically when entering the “pipenv” virtual environment, contains settings suitable for testing and debugging.

-## Flask server settings

-These settings are only relevant for the Flask builtin web server, which is very nice for testing and debugging, but not recommended for production.

-### `FLASK_SKIP_DOTENV`

-In the virtual environment setup used for the development of fsfe-forms, the .env file is parsed by `pipenv`, so we always set this to `1`.

-### `FLASK_APP`

-This tells the Flask server where to find the application object.
-Always set to `fsfe_cd_front`.

-### `FLASK_ENV`

-Since we don't use the Flask server for production, this is always set to `development`.

-### `FLASK_RUN_HOST`

-The hostname to listen on.

-### `FLASK_RUN_PORT`

-The TCP port to listen on.

 ## Ratelimit settings